Not every website visitor is an interesting lead, especially when you are only active in certain industries, also known as branches.

 Step 2: Determine which option for branches you would like to use by clicking on the drop-down menu.
 Here you can choose the correct rule.

-Step 3: Fill out the branch code that you want to use.
+Step 2b: In case you selected for a branch code, fill out the branch code that you want to use.
 If you do not know what branch code belongs to what branch name, you can take a look at the below files.

-Step 4: Add an action to the trigger.
-Here you can select to assign a tag to the company when they meet your rules.
-For example, you can create the tag "IT-company" and assign it to companies active in IT.
+Step 3: Add an action to the trigger.
+Here, you can select to assign a tag to the company when they meet your rules.
+For example, you can create the tag "Advertising Services" and assign it to companies active in advertising.

 Step 4: Make sure that the trigger is enabled.
 At the bottom of the page, you can click on "Save" and save the trigger.